 The lab has a total investment of 3.3 billion yuan, covers an area of about 270 acres, and the construction period is from 2019 to 2023, with part of it expected to be completed and put into use by the end of 2021.

-The CATL21C Innovation Lab will layout three main directions of new energy storage materials chemical system, new energy storage system design and engineering, and new energy storage materials application scenario, and four supporting directions of advanced materials and devices, advanced methods and equipment, industrial construction system, and energy policy think tank.
+The CATL21C Innovation Lab will layout three main directions of new energy storage materials chemical system, new energy storage system design and engineering, and new energy storage materials application scenario, and four supporting directions of advanced materials and devices, advanced methods and equipment, industrial construction system, and energy think tank.

 In the short and medium term, CATL's research focuses on the development of next-generation batteries, such as lithium metal batteries, all-solid-state batteries and sodium-ion batteries, as well as the development of commercial application-related technologies, such as lithium-ion battery reliability models and non-destructive testing technologies.